YicongHong/Discrete-Continuous-VLN/README.md

 ## TODOs

+Update (18Sep2023): We sincerely apologize that our code has a bug in [Policy_ViewSelection_CMA.py](https://github.com/YicongHong/Discrete-Continuous-VLN/blob/394d36dda4553f05aadd2513407098ac06c5f5fa/vlnce_baselines/models/Policy_ViewSelection_CMA.py#L198) and [Policy_ViewSelection_VLNBERT.py](https://github.com/YicongHong/Discrete-Continuous-VLN/blob/394d36dda4553f05aadd2513407098ac06c5f5fa/vlnce_baselines/models/Policy_ViewSelection_VLNBERT.py#L141C1-L142C34); two important lines to control the visual encoders in training `self.rgb_encoder.cnn.eval()` and `self.depth_encoder.eval()` were accidentally deleted in the published version, which will cause around 3% absolute drop in results compared to the reported numbers in our paper.
+We have fixed this issue, and again, we want to deeply apologize for the inconvenience brought to all researchers.

 Update: Thanks [ZunWang](https://github.com/wz0919) for releasing the [code](https://github.com/wz0919/waypoint-predictor) for collecting the data and training the Candidate Waypoint Predictor.

 Update: Thanks [ZunWang](https://github.com/wz0919) for contributing the depth-only Candidate Waypoint Prediction model for FoV 90 (R2R-CE) and FoV 79 (RxR-CE), the architecture remains the same but the input reduces to the DD-PPO depth encoder features.
 The model produces more accurate waypoint prediction results than the one used in our paper.
-Weights uploaded in the section below.
+Weights are uploaded in the section below.

 - [x] VLN-CE Installation Guide
 - [x] Submitted version R2R-CE code of CMA and Recurrent-VLN-BERT with the CWP